ToYoNiX/collapse/README.md

 # The SBLIT Keyboard
-The sblit keyboard is a Corne-style keyboard featuring a more ergonomic layout and a built-in rotary encoder and looks like a slab (slab-split).
+The sblit36 keyboard is a Corne-style keyboard featuring a more ergonomic layout and a built-in rotary encoder and looks like a slab (slab-split).